As an amazon associate I earn from qualifying purchases.

 It’s not easy getting kids to go outside these days.
-With iPhones, iPads, Xbox Ones and PS4s, you pretty much have to shut off the power to your home and pretend like it may never come back on just to get them to think about sticking an arm out of a window, let alone walking out the door.
-Enter the Razor MX500, your kid’s new favorite toy and just the incentive you need to get them to leave their rooms.This Razor MX500 review is to answer all the question you might have.
+With iPhones, iPads, Xbox Ones and PS4s, you pretty much have to shut off the power to your home and pretend as it may never come back on just to get them to think about sticking an arm out of a window, let alone walking out the door.
+Enter the Razor MX500, your kid’s new favorite toy, and just the incentive you need to get them to leave their rooms.This Razor MX500 review is to answer all the question you might have.
 Let’s start.

 Fast.
 Exhilarating.
 Fun.
 Razor MX500 has all the thrills of a first person shooter – like Halo or Doom – with the simple controls of a side-scroller – like Mario – but with less violence, fewer pixels and more freedom.
 Just put it together, charge the battery and vroom, vroom, vroom, they’re off.
 Wind.
 Sun.
 Sky.
 Clouds.
 They’ll wonder why they waited so long.

 .Even though the box and the website may tell you that the Razor MX500 is only suitable for kids aged 14 to 18 years old — as they likely have to do for liability’s sake — ask any parent of a child who owns one and they’ll honestly tell you that it’s actually ideal for much younger ages.
 In fact, by our estimation, as long as your kid has some experience riding bikes, electric or otherwise, the best age range for the Razor MX500 is between 8 and 12 years old.
 The bike holds up to 175 pounds and is great for wannabe engineers, as the bike is so easily assembled most kids will want to build it on their own.
 (Under mom and dad’s supervision of course.)